On the Convex Pfaff-Darboux Theorem of Ekeland and Nirenberg: Convexity and affine manifolds

 and observing that

 shows that, setting

 one has $\omega = \d\bar y^1 + \bar p_2\,\d \bar y^2 + \cdots + \bar p_k\,\d \bar y^k$.

-Thus, one could have chosen the functions~$y^1,\ldots,y^k,p_2,\ldots,p_k$ with~$H(y^1)$ being positive definite on the hyperplane~$K_x$.
+Thus, one could have chosen the functions~$y^1,\ldots,y^k$, $p_2,\ldots,p_k$ with~$H\big(y^1\big)$ being positive definite on the hyperplane~$K_m$.
 Assume now that this was done.

-It still needs to be shown that one can choose the functions~$y^1,\ldots,y^k,p_2,\ldots,p_k$ with $H(y^1)$ being positive definite on all of $T_xM$, not just on $K_x$, which is the kernel of $\d y^1$ at~$x$.
+It still needs to be shown that one can choose the functions~$y^1,\ldots,y^k$, $p_2,\ldots,p_k$ with $H\big(y^1\big)$ being positive definite on all of $T_mM$, not just on $K_m$, which is the kernel of $\d y^1$ at~$m$.
 To do this, note that, if~$\phi$ is any smooth function on a neighborhood of the origin in~$\bbR$, then

-Hence, by choosing a~$\phi$ with $\phi(0)=0$, $\phi'(0)=1$ and $\phi''(0)>0$ sufficiently large, I can arrange that~$\phi(y^1)$ be strictly $\nabla$-convex at~$x$.
+Hence, by choosing a~$\phi$ with $\phi(0)=0$, $\phi'(0)=1$ and $\phi''(0)>0$ sufficiently large, I can arrange that~$\phi\big(y^1\big)$ be strictly $\nabla$-convex at~$m$.
 Since

-one sees that the functions $\bar y^1,\ldots,\bar y^k,\bar p_2,\ldots,\bar p_k$, where
+one sees that the functions $\bar y^1,\ldots,\bar y^k$, $\bar p_2,\ldots,\bar p_k$, where

-(with $a = 1/\phi'(y_1) >0$), give a Pfaff-Darboux representation for~$\omega$ that is compatible with the foliation~$\cL$ and for which $\bar y^1$ is strictly $\nabla$-convex. \footnote{This is the same idea that Ekeland and Nirenberg used in their generalization of their Theorem~1 to cover the quasi-convex case.}
+(with $a = 1/\phi'(y_1) >0$), give a Pfaff--Darboux representation for~$\omega$ that is compatible with the foliation~$\cL$ and for which $\bar y^1$ is strictly $\nabla$-convex.\footnote{This is the same idea that Ekeland and Nirenberg \cite{MR2023129} used in their generalization of their Theorem~1 to cover the quasi-convex case.}

-Thus, one can assume henceforth that, on an open $x$-neighborhood~$V_1\subset M$, one has a representation of the form
+Thus, one can assume henceforth that, on an open $m$-neighborhood~$V_1\subset M$, one has a~representation of the form

-where the functions~$y^1,\ldots,y^k,p_2,\ldots,p_k\in C^\infty(V_1)$ all vanish at~$x$, the equations $\d y^i=0$ define the tangents to the leaves of~$\cL$ in~$V_1$, and~$y^1$ is strictly~$\nabla$-convex.
+where the functions~$y^1,\ldots,y^k,p_2,\ldots,p_k\in C^\infty(V_1)$ all vanish at~$m$, the equations $\d y^i=0$ define the tangents to the leaves of~$\cL$ in~$V_1$, and~$y^1$ is strictly~$\nabla$-convex.

-Under these assumptions, there is a constant~$b>0$ sufficiently large so that $H(y^i+by^1) = H(y^i)+b\,H(y^1)$ is positive definite at~$x$ for~$2\le i\le k$.
+Under these assumptions, there is a constant~$b>0$ sufficiently large so that $H\big(y^i+by^1\big) = H\big(y^i\big)+b H\big(y^1\big)$ is positive definite at~$m$ for~$2\le i\le k$.
 Thus, writing

-it follows that I can, after restricting to an $x$-neighborhood $V_2\subset V_1$ on which the function $a = \bigl(1-b(p_2{+}\cdots{+}p_k)\bigr)$ is positive, dividing by~$a>0$, and replacing~$y^j$ by $y^j+by^1$ and~$p_j$ by~$p_j/a$ for $2\le j\le k$, assume that I have a representation
+it follows that I can, after restricting to an $m$-neighborhood $V_2\subset V_1$ on which the function $a = \bigl(1-b(p_2{+}\cdots{+}p_k)\bigr)$ is positive, dividing by~$a>0$, and replacing~$y^j$ by $y^j+by^1$ and~$p_j$ by~$p_j/a$ for $2\le j\le k$, assume that I have a representation

-in which all of the~$H(y^j)$ are positive definite at~$x$, i.e., the $y^j$ are strictly $\nabla$-convex on some neighborhood of~$x$ and the $p_i$ all vanish at~$x$.
+in which all of the~$H\big(y^j\big)$ are positive definite at~$m$, i.e., the $y^j$ are strictly $\nabla$-convex on some neighborhood of~$m$ and the $p_i$ all vanish at~$m$.

 Finally, for $\varepsilon>0$ and sufficiently small, write